 This super-exciting event started with a routine administrative procedure.
 Last November I renewed my membership to Austin’s biggest advocacy and educational bicycle organization, Bike Austin.
 A merger of the former League of Bicycling Voters and Austin Cycling Association, BA came to my attention due to a past landlord (who shall remain nameless and faceless, at least until I can unearth a photo he okays).
 I finally joined, began volunteering, entered a raffle and voila!
 I won a BRAND… NEW… BIKE!

 First I got a phone call inviting me to a BA meeting, because “they had something to give me.”
 I declined and said see you at the next one.
 I tried to guess what it was, and even guessed correctly, but they were mum.
 They sent me a video link with the director reading the answers, and I realized she said my name!
 Lucky me.
 So now I have it, and I’ve begun riding it.
-Much gratitude goes to Hill Abell with Bicycle Sport Shop and the shop staff, plus the hard working folks at Bike Austin (Julia and A Dude below) for this wonderful gift.
+Much gratitude goes to Hill Abell with Bicycle Sport Shop and the shop staff, plus the hard working folks at Bike Austin like Julia (with A Dude below) for this wonderful gift.

 The machine in question is made by Austin-based Fairdale Bikes.
 You can read all about them and the Weekend Archer at the links provided.
 What I can tell you is, a) I am one lucky sum’ a bitch and b) this is an awesome bicycle!